-For instructions on adding washer fluid, see "Adding washer fluid" in Section 7-3.
+For instructions on adding washer fluid, see "Adding washer fluid" on page 303 in Section 7-3.

 In freezing weather, warm the windshield with the defroster before using the washer.
 This will help prevent the washer fluid from freezing on your windshield, which can block your vision.